Skip to Content

 2. Strategic Roadmap Planning & Execution:

 b.
-Contract Rationalization: Review contracts to harmonize between the two companies and initiate discussions with suppliers as necessary to negotiate for the best pricing, terms, delivery, and services.
+Contract Rationalization: Review and harmonize contracts across both organizations.
+Additionally, engage suppliers to negotiate the best pricing, terms, delivery, and services.

 d.
-Sourcing Process Improvements: Identify and implement any short-term and long-term business process improvements which can enable savings for the new company.
+Sourcing Process Improvements: Identify and implement short-term and long-term process enhancements to drive additional savings.

 A centralized control tower can also be established to ensure greater spend control, visibility, and accountability during execution.